 Here are few suggestions on how you can change this recipe:

 - Chocolate cupcakes - replace small part of the flour with equal amount of cocoa powder.
-You can also use my Small Batch Chocolate Cupcakes recipe instead (just make sure to adjust the quantities for a bigger batch).
+You can also use my Small Batch Chocolate Cupcakes recipe or my Halloween Mummy Cupcakes instead (just make sure to adjust the quantities for a bigger batch).

 - Make a speedy version - if you are short on time, or just don't feel like mixing and making your own cake batter, use a ready-made, store bought cake mix instead.